Nancy Benoit

 Nancy Elizabeth Benoit (formerly Daus, Sullivan, Toffoloni; May 17, 1964 – June 22, 2007) was an American professional wrestling manager and model.
 She appeared in Florida Championship Wrestling, Extreme Championship Wrestling, and World Championship Wrestling where she was known under the ring name Woman.

-In 2007, Benoit and her son Daniel were victims of a murder-suicide committed by her husband, WWE professional wrestler Chris Benoit.
+In June 2007, Benoit and her son Daniel were victims of a murder-suicide committed by her husband, WWE professional wrestler Chris Benoit.

 Early life

 After graduating from DeLand High School in Florida, Toffoloni got a job answering phones at State Farm Insurance.
 When George Napolitano needed a beautiful young girl for the cover of the June 1984 edition of the pro-wrestling magazine Wrestling All Stars, fellow photographer Bill Otten suggested the 20-year-old Nancy Toffoloni Daus for the role.
 Toffoloni, who had worked as a model, often sat alongside her then-husband Jim.
 She had also been selling programs at the Orlando shows and appeared as Apartment Wrestler "Para" in Stanley Weston's Sports Review Wrestling magazine.
 It was on this shoot where she met Kevin Sullivan, who eventually wanted her to be a part of his wrestling entourage.
 After months of convincing, she finally became an on-air valet, taking the ring name "Fallen Angel".